marcoderama/kubebuilder/docs/book/src/multiversion-tutorial/conversion-concepts.md

 # Hubs, spokes, and other wheel metaphors

-Since we now have two different versions, and users can request either versions, we'll have to define a way to convert between our version.
+Since we now have two different versions, and users can request either version, we'll have to define a way to convert between our versions.
 For CRDs, this is done using a webhook, similar to the defaulting and validating webhooks we [defined in the base tutorial](/cronjob-tutorial/webhook-implementation.md).
 Like before,